-Notice period - what is the difference between 30 days and a calendar month?
+Notice period - what is the difference between a 30 day Notice period and a calendar month?

 Notice periods - Confusion between 30 days and a calendar month requirement for notice periods.

 Recently on Facebook on a group specifically created for recruiters to share tips and advise.
 The question regarding notice periods come up and it seems that there is still massive confusion around requirements for notice periods.
 The issue that arises is when a person is given a contract of employment with unclear terms for notice period which leads to confusion when the employee is looking to resign as to how long they would need to serve.